-As electric bicycles have become more popular in Europe, Asia and the Americas different types of products have entered the space.
+As electric bicycles have become more popular in Europe, Asia and the Americas, different types of products have entered the space.
 Some could be considered “low speed electric bikes” as defined by U.S. Public Law, while others are more closely related to mopeds or motorcycles based on their power and speed.
 For this reason, several “classes” were created in Europe defining how and where specific ebikes could be used.
-These classes are now becoming relevant in America and other locales as laws are put in place determining whether and where an ebike can be used on the road, bike paths and mountain biking trails.
+Variations of these classes are now becoming relevant in America and other locales as laws are put in place determining whether and where an ebike can be used on the road, bike paths and mountain biking trails.
+The following video showcases one bike from each of the three classes and I get some expert advice from an electric bike dealer named Chris Nolte in New York City who owns a shop called Propel Bikes.
+His input is especially relevant because certain types of electric bikes are banned in NYC at the time of this article.
+You can learn more about the federal laws concerning electric bikes in the United States here.

 Class 1: Pedal Assist